-Thanks for joining me and if you have any questions, come and see me at The Edge!
+Thanks for reading this far and if you have any questions, come and see us at The Edge!

 About The Edge

 The Edge Learning Center is Hong Kong’s premier Test Preparation, Academic Tutoring, and Admissions Consulting services provider.
 Founded in 2008, The Edge has helped thousands of students improve their ACT and SAT scores as well as their IB and AP grades.
-The AC team has just finished off another successful period in which student gained early acceptance to schools such as Columbia, MIT, University of Chicago, and more!
-Check out the rest of our 2018-9 Admissions Results!
+The AC team has just finished off another successful period in which student gained acceptance to schools such as Stanford, University of Chicago, Brown, and more!
+Check out our latest Admissions Results!